 Dealing with the U.S. Food and Drug Administration (FDA) is a fact of doing business for companies in a variety of different industries.
 From securing approvals to undergoing inspections and managing recalls, there are numerous aspects to FDA compliance, and all companies need to have not only a clear understanding of their obligations, but also a clear strategy for meeting these obligations effectively.

 Our firm serves as FDA compliance counsel to companies nationwide.
 We represent companies that manufacture and sell products and services in all sectors falling within the FDA’s jurisdiction, including prescription and over-the-counter (OTC) medications, biologics, medical devices, medical tests, medical software, foods, food additives, dietary supplements, and cosmetics.
-Several of our lawyers have particular experience with health care-related products and services such as cannabidiol (CBD) products, genetic cancer screenings, and compounded medications, and all of our lawyers, investigators, and consultants are deeply knowledgeable about the FDA’s rules, regulations, and investigative practices.
+Several of our FDA compliance lawyers have particular experience with healthcare-related products and services such as cannabidiol (CBD) products, genetic cancer screenings, and compounded medications, and all of our lawyers, investigators, and consultants are deeply knowledgeable about the FDA’s rules, regulations, and investigative practices.

 Comprehensive FDA Compliance Services: Don’t Let Oversights Put Your Company at Risk

 As with all other aspects of corporate compliance, FDA compliance requires a nuanced and detail-oriented approach.
 In order to develop an effective FDA compliance program, it is essential to have not only a clear understanding of the Food, Drug, and Cosmetic Act (FDCA) and other laws and regulations that fall within the FDA’s jurisdiction, but also a clear understanding of your company’s products, services, and business practices that raise FDA compliance implications.